mytk2012/YOLOV8_INT8_TRT/docs/README.md

 This project includes model conversion (yolov8 onnx to trt int8), and trt int8 inference.

 TRT inferencement can be implemented without pytorch.
+And its inference time can be up to 2000fps!

 Onnx generated:
 yolov8 pt2onnx can refer to the conversion code provided by yolov8.